jnothman/UpSetPlot/README.rst

 This is another Python implementation of UpSet plots by Lex et al. [Lex2014]_.
 UpSet plots are used to visualise set overlaps; like Venn diagrams but more readable.
+Documentation is at https://upsetplot.readthedocs.io.

-It tries to provide a simple interface backed by an extensible, object-oriented design.
+This ``upsetplot`` library tries to provide a simple interface backed by an extensible, object-oriented design.

 The basic input format is a `pandas.Series` containing counts corresponding to set intersection sizes.
 The index indicates which rows